levic/borderlands2/README.md

 *(note that the savefile with the imported items is `new.sav` - You'd have to copy that back over to `save0002.sav` afterwards)*

+CSV format output cannot be directly imported; you should paste the item codes into a text file and use the `-i` method

 ## Other Output Formats